 The four chords you should start off with are C, A minor, F, and G. Here’s how to play them:

+Three major chords and a minor chord.
 They look easy, right?
 C and A minor only use one finger, F uses just two fingers, and the G chord is a simple shape that many uke players find easy to make.
 If you’re a guitar player, you may notice that it’s the same shape as the D chord on your guitar.

 What About Strumming Patterns?